flare-labs-ltd/fasset-bots/docs/examples.md

 yarn key-gen generateSecrets --agent MANAGEMENT_ADDRESS --user -o secrets.json
 ```

-where MANAGEMENT_ADDRESS is your adress from Metamask.
+where MANAGEMENT_ADDRESS is your address from Metamask.

 2. Assign work address to your owner: connect Coston block explorer to your metamask, find contract `AgentOwnerRegistry` and execute `setWorkAddress` with address owner.native.address from generated secrets.json.